-- 82. Prior to the visit DWP Visiting will phone the claimant to book the visit, if during this conversation the claimant now agrees to attend the WFI, DWP Visiting will phone the Adviser/DASO giving the claimant's details. - 83.
-The Adviser/DASO must book the appointment and phone the claimant back to confirm the arrangements. - 84.
-The completed report will be returned by DWP Visiting and must be retained until the WFI interview date.
+Prior to the visit DWP Visiting telephone the claimant to book the visit, if during this conversation the claimant now agrees to attend the WFI or UC Mandatory Appointment, DWP Visiting will telephone the adviser/DASO/work coach giving the claimant's details.

+2. The adviser/DASO/work coach must book the appointment and telephone the claimant back to confirm the arrangements.

+3. The completed report is returned by DWP Visiting and must be retained until the WFI interview or UC appointment date.

-Customer Agrees to attend WFI during DWP Visiting Booking conversation
+Customer Agrees to attend WFI or UC Mandatory Appointment during DWP Visiting Booking conversation

-85. If the claimant fails to attend the arranged WFI raise a new referral explaining the circumstances leading to the 2nd referral, giving the date and time of the failed WFI
+4. If the claimant fails to attend the arranged WFI or UC Mandatory Appointment raise a new referral explaining the circumstances leading to the 2nd referral, giving the date and time of the failed WFI/appointment.

-Cancelling the referral/visit
+Cancelling the referral or visit

-- 86. If following a referral for a Core Visit, and prior to the visit taking place: - the claimant contacts the advisor, e.g. to book a new WFI appointment, or - the referral officer receives information that the visit is no longer required, e.g. notification that the claimant has left the country, etc, consider cancelling the Core Visit. - 87.
-Send an e-mail to DWP Visiting to notify the visit is not required; the email address can be located via the DWP Visiting referral tool. - 88.
-The subject line of the email must be in the following order: - Postcode - Claimant Surname - 'Visit not Required' - Appropriate restricted marking
+If following a referral for a Core Visit, and prior to the visit taking place: •the claimant contacts the advisor/work coach, for example, to book a new WFI/UC mandatory appointment, or •the referral officer receives information that the visit is no longer required, for example, notification that the claimant has left the country, etc, consider cancelling the Core Visit.

+2. Send an e-mail to DWP Visiting to notify the visit is not required; the email address can be located via the DWP Visiting referral tool.

+3. The subject line of the email must be in the following order:

+Postcode

+Claimant surname

+'Visit not required'

+Appropriate restricted marking